Elliston (Year 4)

 PSHE

-PSHE is taught weekly through both taught sessions and also supported during circle time.
+PSHE is taught weekly.
 Our PSHE topic this term is ‘Physical Health and Mental Wellbeing’.
 The PSHE sessions give the children a chance to develop their communication skills, learn about themselves and others, as well as learning about the wider community.

 The children will be taught to: